Jordan Fuller: 2024

 On March 15, 2024, the Carolina Panthers signed Fuller to a one–year, $3.25 million contract that includes $3.05 million guaranteed upon signing and an initial signing bonus of $1.93 million.
 It reunited him with defensive coordinator Ejiro Evero, who previously coached him as the Los Angeles Rams safeties coach and pass game coordinator (2017–2021), and also reunited him with former Rams' teammate Nick Scott (2019–2022).

 He entered training camp slated as the de facto starting free safety following the departure of Vonn Bell.
 Head coach Dave Canales named him the starting free safety to begin the season and paired him with strong safety Xavier Woods.

 On September 8, 2024, Fuller made his debut with the Carolina Panthers in their season-opener at the New Orleans Saints and made seven combined tackles (four solo) as they lost 10–47.
 On September 24, 2024, the Panthers officially placed him on injured reserve due to a hamstring injury.
 On November 9, 2024, the Panthers removed Fuller from injured reserve and placed him back onto the active roster after he missed six consecutive games (Weeks 4-9).
 In Week 15, Fuller collected a season-high nine combined tackles (four solo) as the Panthers lost 14–30 against the Dallas Cowboys.
 He was inactive as a healthy scratch for two games (Weeks 16-17).
 He finished the 2024 NFL season with a total of 54 combined tackles (28 solo) and one pass deflection in nine games and nine starts.
 He received an overall grade of 53.8 from Pro Football Focus, which ranked 135th among 170 qualifying safeties in 2024.

 Atlanta Falcons

 2025

 On March 20, 2025, the Atlanta Falcons signed Fuller to a one-year, $1.33 million contract that includes a signing bonus of $80,000.
 Fuller suffered a knee injury in Atlanta's Week 2 game against the Minnesota Vikings, a malady that caused him to be placed on injured reserve on September 13.
 He was activated on October 25, ahead of the team's Week 8 matchup against the Miami Dolphins.
+In six appearances for the team, he recorded two combined tackles.
+Fuller was released by the Falcons on December 8, and re-signed to the practice squad.